Solid materials

 The right material for every application

-Glued wood, untreated
+Glued laminated timber, untreated

 More resilient than naturally grown wood